pnnl/ruleset-checking-tool/docs/ruleset_functions/get_number_of_floors.md

 ## Logic:
 - make a list of eligible zones in the building: `zone_list = []`
-	- loop through each zone in the building: `for zone in RMI...zones: `
+	- loop through each zone in the input list: `for zone in zone_input_list: `
 		- eligible zones are zones with ceiling height greater than 7.5 (2.286m)': `if zone.ceiling_height > 2.286`
-			- , we check this using lighting space type.
-First create a boolean is_garage and set to true: `is_garage = TRUE`
 			- loop throught the spaces in the zone: `for space in zone:`
 				- eligible zones are zones that are not parking garage zones if any of the spaces are not PARKING_GARAGE, then this zone is not exclusively a parking garage space: `if space.lighting_space_type != PARKING_GARAGE:`
 					- add the zone to the zone_list: `zone_list.append(zone)`